virb30/drowsing_detector/README.md

 and Adrian Rosebroke Article.

-We use a shape predictor 68 face landmarks model to detect the face points that represents eyes, mouth, jaw, eyebrowns and nose.
+We use a shape predictor 68 face landmarks model to detect the face points that represents eyes, mouth, jaw, eyebrows and nose.
 With this points we were able to detect how much the eyes are open/closed and trigger some alert depending on it's value.